This page provides answers to FAQ’s regarding Christmas Holidays and the family law issues which are particularly relevant at this time of the year.

 Crown Courts, County and Family Courts, the Royal Courts of Justice and the Rolls Building, magistrates’ courts and tribunals will close on various dates over the Christmas period.

-Hearings that take place over the Christmas break may take place in person, or via video or telephone.
-Your hearing notice will confirm this.
+Hearings that take place over the Christmas period may take place in person, or via video or telephone.
+The hearing notice will confirm this.

 In the case of there being no court order in place, what should the arrangements be for residence/contact over the Christmas holidays?

-There is nothing legally governing what the contact/residence arrangements should be over the Christmas holidays.
-Parents and wider family should make arrangements as early as possible and be fair and reasonable in determining the arrangements.
+There is no legal requirement for specific contact or living arrangements during the Christmas holidays.
+Parents and extended family should make arrangements as early as possible, ensuring they are fair and reasonable.

 In the case of there being no court order in place, what can I, as the non-resident parent do, if the resident parent refuses contact over the Christmas holidays?

-The resident parent is expected to be reasonable in promoting contact.
-This is particularly important over the holiday period.
-However, it is not unlawful for the resident parent to refuse contact to the non-resident parent in the absence of a court order.
-Contact should really only be refused if there are concerns.
-Ultimately, there is no short-term fix and the non-resident parent may need to consider applying for a legally binding court order to govern contact arrangements (including Christmas holidays) for the future.
-Please see our page on contact for further information.
+The resident parent is expected to be reasonable in facilitating contact, especially during the holiday period.
+However, in the absence of a court order, it is not unlawful for the resident parent to refuse contact with the non-resident parent.
+Contact should generally only be refused if there are valid safeguarding and welfare concerns.
+Ultimately, there is no quick solution, and the non-resident parent may need to consider applying for a legally binding court order to establish contact arrangements (including for the Christmas holidays) moving forward.
+For more information, please refer to our page on contact.

 In the case of there being a court order in place, what can I, as the non-resident parent do, if the resident parent informs me ahead of time that they will not be providing the contact as per the court order over the Christmas holidays?